15 Activities Of Diversity And Inclusion In The Workplace

 4. Put Up The Snapshot Board

-Photos can be a great conversational icebreaker.
+Photos can be a great conversation icebreaker.
 A board full of memories related to employees’ personal important life events can create the right spark of communication.
-It makes everyone in the workplace feel included and in the know.

 The display of such personal mementos in the professional space can speak volumes about the different different aspects of employee experiences.
 This helps the co-workers to see the perspective of others and embrace it, which finally leads to mutual respect and dignity at workplace.